Stevenleizheng/MEnzMap/README.md

             └── human.rev.1.bt2
             └── human.rev.2.bt2
     |-- checkm_data
+        └── distributions/
+        └── genome_tree/
+        └── hmms/
+        └── hmms_ssu/
+        └── img/
+        └── pfam/
+        └── test_data/
+        └── .dmanifest
+        └── selected_marker_sets.tsv
+        └── taxon_marker_sets.tsv
     |-- FEDKEA
+    |-- test
-    └── bin_quantity.py
+    └── .dmanifest
     └── build_index.py
     └── calculate_rpkm.py
     └── main.py
     └── utils.py
-    └── MetaEnzMap.yaml
+    └── MEnzMap.yaml
     └── README.md
 ```

 ## How to use this pipeline
 The pipeline can be used in one mode: a stepwise execution.

 ### a stepwise execution
 Attentions: If your CPU and GPU are not installed on the same server, you will need to use the stepwise execution mode.

-The CPU server needs to be configured with the MetaEnzMap-related software, while the GPU server should be set up with the FEDKEA-related software.
+The CPU server needs to be configured with the MEnzMap-related software, while the GPU server should be set up with the FEDKEA-related software.

 **Step 1: quality control, assembly, binning, ORF prediction (on cpu server)**

-By default, the current path is within a folder named 'test', which contains two files: test_1.fq.gz and test_2.fq.gz
+By default, the current path is within a folder named 'MEnzMap', which contains two files: test_1.fq.gz and test_2.fq.gz

 ```
 |-- test
-    └── test_1.fq.gz
+    └── test_1.fastq.gz
-    └── test_2.fq.gz
+    └── test_2.fastq.gz
 ```

-`python {path}/MetaEnzMap/main.py -1 test_1.fq.gz -2 test_2.fq.gz -w 32 -x human`
+`python main.py -1 test/test_1.fastq.gz -2 test/test_2.fastq.gz -w 16 -x human -o test`

 Parameter explanation and other optional parameters: